Kommander Andrei Malakov

 | Veil of Mists

 |Place a 4" AOE cloud effect anywhere completely within the spellcaster's control range.
 This AOE does not block friendly Faction models' LOS.
 While in the AOE, friendly Faction models gain Pathfinder and can move through obstructions and other models if they have enough movement to move completely past them.|

-- He is part of the new Hearts of Darkness theme.
+- Infernal players can use this warcaster in the Hearts of Darkness theme.